What are the Credit rules under the BSC?

 If a BSC Party believes that its Credit Cover Percentage is not accurate, then the Party can submit evidence to ELEXON to be considered for Material Doubt.
 More information on the circumstances under which a Party can claim material doubt can be found in the Material Doubt Guidance.

 Where the evidence is considered valid, ELEXON will manage the difference between the Credit Cover Percentage calculated by the central systems and the estimated correct percentage.

 The credit checking process occurs 24 hours a day and if a Credit Default occurs it has to be progressed regardless of whether ELEXON has been able to speak directly to the relevant Party.

-Please help us to ensure that we have up to date contacts for your Party so that if a Credit Default occurs you can be contacted immediately both during working and non-working hours.
-Click here to update Credit Default contact details.
+Please help us to ensure that we have up to date contacts for your Party so that if a Credit Default occurs you can be contacted immediately during both working and non-working hours.
+You can do this by emailing firstname.lastname@example.org.

 If a Party raises a Dispute regarding a Level 1 or Level 2 Credit Default statement and this Dispute is upheld, details will be published on this page.

 The Credit Assessment Price (CAP) is a parameter set by the BSC Panel and subject to periodic review.
 The CAP is a notional value of 1 MWh of energy that is used in determining a Party’s Energy Indebtedness and amount of Energy Credit Cover and hence adequacy of Credit Cover.